sensu/sensu-docs/content/sensu-go/6.7/api/core/handlers.md

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/handlers/:handler` API endpoint to update the filters array for the `influx-db` handler, resulting in an HTTP `200 OK` response and the updated handler definition.
+In the following example, an HTTP PATCH request is submitted to the `/handlers/:handler` API endpoint to update the filters array for the `influx-db` handler, resulting in an `HTTP/1.1 200 OK` response and the updated handler definition.

 We support [JSON merge patches][4], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.